UYildiz12/UYildiz12.github.io/_posts/2024-04-09-Qlora and RAG-case-study-on-PsychoPy-with-Gemma-2-Model-family.md

   <img src="images/qlora.jpeg" alt="QLoRA Diagram">
 </div>

 QLoRA is a technique designed to fine-tune large language models efficiently.
-By utilizing low-rank adaptation matrices and 4-bit quantized model weights, QLoRA allows for fine-tuning of originally very large language models on even consumer-grade hardware.
+By utilizing low-rank adaptation matrices and quantizing model weights to 4-bit, while keeping activations and gradients in higher precision, QLoRA allows efficient fine-tuning of originally very large language models on even consumer-grade hardware.
 This process uses quantization, which reduces the precision of the model weights (from 32-bit to 4-bit), making it possible to fine-tune large models on less powerful hardware without sacrificing much performance.
 The model retains most of the original model's capabilities while learning new abilities from the fine-tuning dataset, which in this case is a supervised-instruction dataset.

 In this case study, I focused on 3 different use cases for the fine-tuned models:
 1. zero-shot code generation (Model 1)